 Remember that as a first-time driver, consistency is critical.
 Keeping things the same will mean it’s easier to rely on muscle memory and not get flustered when you need to get behind the wheel.
 For this reason, we recommend you choose the same type of vehicle to learn to drive as you will inevitably end up driving.

 Let’s Talk About SUVs, Baby

-Currently, the most popular type of vehicle in the United States, the quintessential Sports Utility Vehicle (or SUV) has a truck-like feel, has the practicality to haul people and cargo, and an outdoor-friendly nature, which allows it to go take on different terrains.
+Currently, the most popular type of vehicle in the United States, the quintessential Sports Utility Vehicle (or SUV) has a truck-like feel, has the practicality to haul people and cargo, and an outdoor-friendly nature, which allows it to take on different terrains.

 While some have four-wheel drive, the modern SUV doesn’t require this to classify as one.
 They are usually larger than average cars and have a higher ride height.
-Many are luxuriously equipped carry a hefty price tag.
+Many that are luxuriously equipped carry a hefty price tag.
 Most regular drivers will tell you that driving an SUV feels very different from driving a standard car.

 What’s Good About SUVs For First-Time Drivers?

 There are plenty of benefits to driving an SUV, whether it’s your first time behind the wheel or whether you’ve just earned your driving license: